-- Where national law provides for it, legal persons should also be held criminally liable for environmental criminal offences according to this Directive.
-Member States whose national law does not provide for the criminal liability of legal persons should ensure that their administrative sanctioning systems provide for effective, dissuasive and proportionate sanctions types and levels as laid down in this Directive in order to achieve its objectives.
-Financial situation of legal persons should be taken into account to ensure the dissuasiveness of the sanction imposed. - (16) A further approximation and effectiveness of sanction levels imposed in practice should be fostered through common aggravating circumstances that reflect the severity of the crime committed.
+(16)A further approximation and effectiveness of sanction levels imposed in practice should be fostered through common aggravating circumstances that reflect the severity of the crime committed.
+The notion of aggravating circumstances should be understood either as facts allowing the judge to pronounce a higher sentence for the same offence than the one normally incurred without these facts, or as the possibility of retaining several offences cumulatively in order to increase the level of sanction.
+Member States should provide for the possibility of at least one of these aggravating circumstances in accordance with the applicable rules established by their legal systems on aggravating circumstances.
+In any case, it remains within the discretion of the judge or the court to determine whether to increase the sentence, taking into account all the circumstances of the individual case.
 Where the death of, or serious injury to, a person, have been caused and where these elements are not already constituent for the criminal offence, these could be considered as aggravating circumstances.
-Equally, when an environmental criminal offence causes substantial and irreversible or long-lasting damage to an entire ecosystem, this should be an aggravating circumstance because of its severity, including in cases comparable to ecocide.
-As the illegal profits or expenditure that can be generated or avoided through environmental crime are an important incentive for criminals, these should be taken into account when determining the appropriate level of sanctioning in the individual case. - Where the crimes are of a continuing nature, they should be brought to an end as soon as possible.
-Where offenders have made financial gains, such gains should be confiscated.
+Equally, when When an environmental criminal offence causes destruction or irreversible damage to an entire ecosystem, this should be an aggravating circumstance because of its severity, including in cases comparable to ecocide.
+As the illegal profits or expenditure that can be generated or avoided through environmental crime are an important incentive for criminals, these should be taken into account when determining the appropriate level of sanctioning in the individual case.

-- (18) This Directive should apply without prejudice to the general rules and principles of national criminal law on the sentencing or the application and execution of sentences in accordance with the specific circumstances in each individual case. - (19) Member States should lay down rules concerning limitation periods necessary in order to enable them to counter environmental criminal offences effectively, without prejudice to national rules that do not set limitation periods for investigation, prosecution and enforcement. - (20) The obligations in this Directive to provide for criminal penalties should not exempt Member States from the obligation to provide for administrative sanctions and other measures in national law for breaches established in Union environmental legislation. - (21) Member States should define the scope of administrative and criminal law enforcement clearly with regard to environmental offences according to their national law.
-In the application of national law transposing this Directive, Member States should ensure that the imposition of criminal sanctions and of administrative sanctions respects the principles of the Charter of Fundamental Rights of the European Union, including the prohibition of ne bis in idem.
+- (17) (18) This Directive should apply without prejudice to the general rules and principles of national criminal law on the sentencing or the application and execution of sentences in accordance with the specific circumstances in each individual case.
+With regard to additional sanctions or measures the Member States should decide which kind of sanctions or measures should be seen as appropriate.
+In particular, concerning the obligation to reinstate the environment within a given period, provided that the damage is reversible, this Directive does not require that a judicial authority, if entitled to impose this obligation according to national law, should also be responsible for monitoring the execution of this obligation.
+Likewise, concerning the withdrawal of permits and authorisations to pursue activities which have resulted in committing the offence, if such a sanction can be imposed under national law, Member States should ensure that national judicial authorities may either impose it themselves in their own proceedings, or that another competent authority is informed and can act according to its national procedural rules.
+Additionally, the publication of the decision imposing the sanctions or measures upon a legal person should shall be applied in accordance with the right to privacy and without prejudice to the national rules governing the anonymization of court decisions or the duration of publication. - (18) (20) The obligations in this Directive to provide for criminal penalties should not exempt Member States from the obligation to provide for administrative sanctions and other measures in national law for breaches established in Union environmental legislation. - (19) (21) Member States should define the scope of administrative and criminal law enforcement clearly with regard to environmental offences according to their national law.
+In the application of national law transposing this Directive, Member States should ensure that the imposition of criminal sanctions and of administrative sanctions respects the principles of the Charter of Fundamental Rights of the European Union, including the prohibition of ne bis in idem. - (20) (22) Furthermore, judicial and administrative authorities in the Member States should have at their disposal a range of criminal sanctions and other measures to address different types of criminal behaviour in a tailored and effective manner.